-- b.
-Under Access Control, click Access Roles. - c.
+- c.
 Select the access role. - 2.
-In the Group Assignments section, click Assign. - 3.
+In the Group Assignments section, click Assign to Group. - 3.
 From the Available list, expand Groups, and select the group or groups to which you want to assign the access role.
-You can also use the Find field to search for a specific group. - 4.
-Click Save or Apply. - Click Save to save and exit. - Click Apply to apply the changes and continue working.
+You can also use the Search field to search for a specific group. - 4.
+Click Save or Save and Close.